CompuTec/computec-docs/docs/wms/administrator-guide/custom-configuration/custom-configuration-functions/manager/extra-fields-sql-in-main-list.md

 sidebar_position: 4
 ---

-# Extra Fields SQL in Main List Item on Transaction
+# Extra SQL Fields on Document Details

 Adding up to two customized values on the Item row on CompuTec WMS transactions is possible.
 It is possible to choose different values for different transactions.
 The values are based on SQL queries.
 The option is available from Custom Configuration.